-Performance is not longer nice to have, but a “must have” feature, especially for web based applications.
-No matter how rich your product is functionally, if it fails to meet the performance expectations of your customer the product will be branded a failure.
-Incorrect design decisions, made at the outset of a project as a result of invalid assumptions, may become impossible to remedy downstream.
+Performance is no longer nice to have but a “must have” feature, especially for web-based applications.
+No matter how rich your product is functional, if it fails to meet the performance expectations of your customer, the product will be branded a failure.
+Incorrect design decisions made at the outset of a project as a result of invalid assumptions may become impossible to remedy downstream.
 In summary, performance testing:

 - Simulates the behavior of a large number of users to determine how an application responds.

 - Determines how an application reacts and performs under a particular workload (#users executing a defined scenario).

 Why do Performance Testing? (just a few reasons)

 - Demonstrate that the system meets performance criteria.